 Bernie Sanders: Climate change poses a bigger threat to America than ISIS

-2020 presidential hopeful Sen. Bernie Sanders, I-Vt., said climate change represents a bigger threat to national security than ISIS or Al Queda, during a campaign speech in Des Moines, Iowa, Sunday.
+2020 presidential hopeful Sen. Bernie Sanders, I-Vt., said climate change represents a bigger threat to national security than ISIS or Al Qaeda, during a campaign speech in Des Moines, Iowa, Sunday.

 "Four years ago I came here to Iowa and I was asked what is the major national security issue we face?
 And people thought I’d say ISIS or Al Qaeda, and those are big issues.
 The answer that I gave, in terms of national security, is climate change," Sanders said as the crowd cheered.